Punchyou/flavors_of_physics_Ds_decay/project_report.md

 Scales features using statistics that are robust to outliers.
 This Scaler removes the median and scales the data according to the quantile range.

 ##### Binary Classifiers trained

-The performance metrics are presented and compared at the end of this section for all the models, and all the different scaling methods.
+The script that implement the following models can be found [here](https://github.com/Punchyou/flavors_of_physics_Ds_decay/blob/master/models_exploration.py), where you can see the ranges of parameters used for hyperparameters tuning in more detail.

 The models used are:

 * [kNN](https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsClassifier.html), tuned with the Grid Search Method
 The details of the kNN model are explained in the benchmark model section.
 For this model, the [Grid Search](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html) method for hyperparameter tuning was used, as grid search for kNN is not computationally expensive due to kNN's single parameter.
 The range of the n nearest neighbors is from 0 to 60.
-TODO: Add accuracy and best params

 * [Stochastic Gradient Descent](https://scikit-learn.org/stable/modules/sgd.html), tuned with [Random Search](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.RandomizedSearchCV.html) for better performance and speed.
 SGD work well for both small and large datasets and I used it as an optimization technique for different loss functions.
 A number of loss functions and regularizations are used in the Random Search (refer to the models exploration [script](https://github.com/Punchyou/flavors_of_physics_Ds_decay/blob/master/models_exploration.py) for more).

 * [Support Vector Machines](https://scikit-learn.org/stable/modules/svm.html), tuned with [Random Search](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.RandomizedSearchCV.html).
 Different options of *regularization*, *decision function shape* and *kernel* parameters were used for the SVM Random Search (refer to the models exploration [script](https://github.com/Punchyou/flavors_of_physics_Ds_decay/blob/master/models_exploration.py) for more).

 * [XGBoost](https://xgboost.readthedocs.io/en/latest/index.html) with Bayes optimization for hyper parameters tuning using [skopt Bayes Search](https://scikit-optimize.github.io/stable/modules/generated/skopt.BayesSearchCV.html), that uses a fixed number of parameters, sampled from a specified distribution.
 The first optimization maximizes the classifier function (XGBoost in this case) and gives the uses the control of the steps of the bayesian optimization and the steps of the random exploration that can be performed.

-TODO: Mention in the performance metrics that the best parameters for XGBoost were chose from auc (not option for accuracy).
-AUC measures how true positive rate (recall) and false positive rate trade off, so in that sense it is already measuring something else.
-AUC has a different interpretation, and that is that it's also the probability that a randomly chosen positive example is ranked above a randomly chosen negative example, according to the classifier's internal value for the examples.

-TODO: add the final model script. + say the if it is ran, a report will be in output
-TODO: project structure - remove the extra or old plots - check tht all plots are used in this report
+The XGBoost model is the one I chose to predict the test set.
+A seperate script that implements XGBoost and returns the [predicted *signal* values](https://github.com/Punchyou/flavors_of_physics_Ds_decay/blob/master/reports/signal_final_prediction.csv) can be found [here](https://github.com/Punchyou/flavors_of_physics_Ds_decay/blob/master/model.py).

 ## Models Performance

-I use `sklearn` accuracy as the main performance metric based on which I compare the models, though I am also calculating a number of other metrics in order to have more information about how the models perform, for example in cases like prediction of true positives or negatives.
+I use `sklearn` accuracy as the main performance metric based on which I compare the models.
+I am also calculating a number of other metrics in order to have more information about how the models perform, for example in cases like prediction of true positives or negatives.
 Accuracy is calculated by dividing the number of correct predictions by the total number of samples.
 As the dataset is balanced with equal class distribution, the [accuracy paradox](https://en.wikipedia.org/wiki/Accuracy_paradox) is avoided and the metric does not provide misleading information about the models' performance.
 Note that I also used *accuracy* as the main evaluation metric to choose the best model from the Random Search or the Grid Search methods I used for hyperparameter tuning.
 In the case of XGBoost, which is optimized with bayesian optimization, accuracy is not a possible option to choose the best parameters for the model, so [AUC](https://towardsdatascience.com/understanding-auc-roc-curve-68b2303cc9c5) was used to decide which is the best parameters for the model, based on the model's capability to distinguish different classes.

 All the evaluation metrics that were calculated are: [*Accuracy*](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.accuracy_score.html), [*Kolmogorov–Smirnov test*](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test), [*false positive rate, false negative rate, true negative rate, negative predictive value*](https://neptune.ai/blog/evaluation-metrics-binary-classification), [*Recall, Precision*](https://en.wikipedia.org/wiki/Precision_and_recall), [*F1*](https://machinelearningmastery.com/classification-accuracy-is-not-enough-more-performance-measures-you-can-use/).

 You can refer to the [metrics results](https://github.com/Punchyou/flavors_of_physics_Ds_decay/blob/master/reports/metrics_results.csv) for all the models' metrics, with all the scaling methods used on the data, before they were fed into the models.
 The following heatmap only shows the accuracy of all the models.

+Highest accuracy (0.867764), lowest KS (0.004266), highest precision (0.865141), Highest TNR (0.862997)

++ comparison with the benchmark model

 <div align="center">
 <img src="https://raw.githubusercontent.com/Punchyou/flavors_of_physics_Ds_decay/master/images/accuracy_heatmap.png" alt="drawing" width="700"/>